skatkov/skatkov.com/_posts/2024-05-14-lenovo-yoga-7-slim.md

 ---
 I have recently became a happy owner of Lenovo Yoga 7 Slim gen 8 laptop.

 Normally I'd go with Thinkpad (probably x1 version) and things would "just work" on Linux.
 But this time Thinkpad-land didn't make me particulary happy with whatever it has to offer and so Lenovo Yoga got bought instead.
-It comes with much modern hardware and more risk that things would not work on Linux.
+It comes with modern hardware and more risk that things would not work on Linux.

 And I was right, some things didn't work.
 There were mainly two issues: